 - Stillwater fishing is one of the most versatile way to fish.
-Still fishing can be done from a pier, a bridge, an anchored boat or from shore.
+Still fishing can be done from a pier, a bridge, a boat or from shore.

 - Depending on water depth and the type of fish you may want to still fish near the surface, at a mid-water depth, or right down the bottom using a float, or bobber.

 - You can also still fish on the bottom or off the bottom in ponds, lakes, rivers and streams for a variety of species.

 - Your still fishing rig, the size of the hooks and bait you use depends on what kind of fish you’re after.
 For example, midges are consistently named as one of the best flies for stillwater trout in winter.
 But your best equipment for still fishing is patience.
 You must wait for the fish to bite.

 - Still fishing can be practiced during most seasons and during any part of the day.

 Learn more about other fishing techniques using live bait in our next section